afcragg78/siriusxm-channels-grid/README.md

 3. Verify playback for your chosen method.

 ## Playing SiriusXM Stations with Amazon Alexa
 This setup uses the **Alexa Media Player** integration to play SiriusXM stations.
-Tapping a card toggles its `input_boolean` to `on`, triggering an automation (e.g., `siriusxm_station_play_example.yaml`) that sends a `media_player.play_media` command to an Alexa device (e.g., Echo, Fire TV Cube).
+Tapping a card toggles its `input_boolean` to `on`, triggering an automation (e.g., `siriusxm_station_play_example.yaml`) that sends a `media_player.play_media` command to an Alexa device.
 The command specifies the station (e.g., `"the spectrum"`) and `media_content_type: SIRIUSXM`.
-The `siriusxm_station_toggle.yaml` automation ensures only one station is active in the UI.
+The `siriusxm_station_toggle.yaml` ensures one station is active in the UI.

 To set this up:
 1. Install **Alexa Media Player** via **Settings > Devices & Services > Add Integration**.
 2. Link your Alexa account and discover devices (e.g., `media_player.your_alexa`).
 3. Create an automation per station, using `siriusxm_station_play_example.yaml`.
-4. Link your SiriusXM account to Alexa for playback.
+4. Link your SiriusXM account to Alexa.

 ## Alternative Playback Methods
-The repository includes examples for triggering SiriusXM stations in different ways:
+The repository includes examples for triggering SiriusXM stations:

 1. **Native SiriusXM Integration** (`siriusxm_native_example.yaml`):
-   - Uses `media_player.select_source` to select a channel on a SiriusXM media player.
+   - Uses `media_player.select_source` for a SiriusXM media player.
-   - Requires a SiriusXM integration (e.g., via HACS).
+   - Requires a SiriusXM integration.
 2. **Google Home** (`siriusxm_google_home_example.yaml`):
-   - Plays stations on a Google Home device via `media_player.play_media`.
+   - Plays stations on Google Home via `media_player.play_media`.
-   - Requires Google Assistant integration and SiriusXM account linkage.
+   - Requires Google Assistant and SiriusXM linkage.
 3. **Alexa Voice Commands** (`siriusxm_alexa_voice_example.yaml`):
-   - Triggers `input_boolean` via custom Alexa intents (e.g., “Alexa, play The Spectrum”).
+   - Triggers `input_boolean` via Alexa intents (e.g., “Alexa, play The Spectrum”).
-   - Requires an Alexa skill and routine setup.
+   - Requires an Alexa skill and routine.
 4. **Reusable Script** (`siriusxm_play_script.yaml`, `siriusxm_script_example.yaml`):
-   - Defines a script to play any station, called by automations or buttons.
+   - Script to play any station, called by automations or buttons.
-   - Flexible for multiple devices or stations.
 5. **Button Cards** (`siriusxm_button_grid_example.yaml`):
-   - Alternative Lovelace grid with `button` cards for direct playback, bypassing `input_boolean`.
+   - Lovelace grid with `button` cards for direct playback, bypassing `input_boolean`.
-   - Simplifies setup but loses visual state tracking.

 ## Troubleshooting
 - **Cards Not Displaying**: